NO PROMO CODE REQUIRED

 While the first handful of PA online sportsbooks chose software provider Kambi to handle their pricing and betting markets, FanDuel is powered by the folks behind the bookmaking giants Betfair and Paddy Power.

-That said, FanDuel’s list of betting markets is substantial, topping out at 15 core sports and expanding into countless events, games and tournaments.
+That said, FanDuel’s list of betting markets is substantial.
+The offerings include core sports but also expand into countless events, games and tournaments.
 You can quickly view live and popular sports near the top of the page, or scroll down further to view a full list of all the options available.
 Click your sport of choice to drill down into the individual bets available for each game type.

 A full selection of betting types is on the table at FanDuel Sportsbook, starting with common options like money line and prop bets, and moving all the way to more exotic varieties like Early Cashouts and In Play bets.